The Positive in Me and the Fight Ahead

-If you don’t ever read the rest of this article, take that one statement away with you and start telling your subconscious what it is you really want.
+If you don’t ever read the rest of these articles, take that one statement away with you and start telling your subconscious what it is you really want.

 But what is the subconscious and what has it got to do with positive thinking?

 The subconscious mind is ‘one of the most powerful inner forces which drives human behaviour’. – iMotions.com